All our coffees are single-estate specialty coffees, hand-roasted daily by our master coffee roaster, Malu, in our artisan micro-roastery in Denmark.

 We are dedicated to keeping our coffee beans fresh at all times, maintaining their aroma and taste!
 Whether you’re a classic espresso lover or filter coffee enthusiast, our high-quality whole beans selection is your one-stop choice!

-Our Brazilian coffee comes from the Minas Gerais region of southeastern Brazil.
-More specifically, the coffee has its origins in the town of Carmo de Minas, which is extraordinarily dedicated to gourmet coffee since the city consists primarily of coffee farmers.
-ASCARIVE was established in 2008 with the aim of producing gourmet coffee under proper conditions that allow small farmers to increase their income, as well as recognition of the quality of the products, production according to ethical standards, cherish the environment.
+Our Brazilian coffee comes from Minas Gerais region in South-Eastern Brazil, more specifically, the town Carmo de Minas, with a long-standing history in the production of gourmet coffee, since the city consists primarily of coffee farmers.
+ASCARIVE was established in 2008 with the aim of producing gourmet coffee under proper conditions that allow small farmers to increase their income, while recognizing and preserving the quality of the products, ensuring production based on ethical standards, and cherishing the environment.

 Our Colombian coffee is from EL PORVENIR, a farm in the Huila region in South-Western Colombia.
 Founded by Rubiangel Pena Espana in 1990, the farm has a long-standing commitment to sustainability and to ensuring good living and working standards for the farmers in the area.
 For the same reason, Rubiangel became one of the founders of ASPROCUBARRAL, as well as a board member of the Cooperative of Coffee Growers of Meta, in which both of these organizations work in sustainable ways.